Energy may give further impetus to U.S. small-cap stocks

 Some of those benefits have been reflected in small-cap earnings growth, which has outpaced growth of larger names.
 First-quarter profit growth for Russell 2000 companies is estimated at 33.8 percent, while earnings for the S&P 500 companies increased 26.2 percent from a year ago, according to Thomson Reuters data.

-The S&P 600 energy index is up 31.3 percent for the quarter so far, the best-performing group, followed by health care .SPSMCA, up 12.2 percent.
+The S&P 600 energy index is up 31.3 percent for the quarter so far, the best-performing group, followed by health care, up 12.2 percent.

-U.S. crude futures CLc1 edged lower on Friday but remained above $71 a barrel and registered a third straight week of gains, lifted by falling Venezuelan production, strong global demand and looming U.S. sanctions on Iran.
+U.S. crude futures edged lower on Friday but remained above $71 a barrel and registered a third straight week of gains, lifted by falling Venezuelan production, strong global demand and looming U.S. sanctions on Iran.

 “Even though (energy stocks have) had a good run, estimates will be climbing because analysts are raising their oil forecasts.
 So even though the stocks go up, they can still look cheap because the earnings estimate is going to go up as fast as the stock,” said Steve DeSanctis, equity strategist at Jefferies in New York, which has been overweight energy since January.